 Our collaborators are experts in the project’s areas: Delphine Bernhard, Pascale Erhart, Christophe Gérard, Dominique Huck and Carole Werner in Strasbourg, Nils Reiter in Cologne and Anne-Sophie Bories in Basel.
 We’ll also collaborate with the DataLab at Strasbourg’s National Library (Bnu).

-The project started in January 2023.
-The project’s initial stages consist in corpus collection and data development for the three traditions: Alsatian, German and French.
+The project is funded between January 2023 and December 2024.
+The project’s initial stages consisted in corpus collection and data development for the three traditions: Alsatian, German and French.

-We will also have events like a quantitative drama analysis tutorial and a workshop on DH approaches to drama analysis, besides a Wikidatathon organized with the Bnu DataLab.
+Several events are planned, like a workshop on DH approaches to drama analysis, besides a Wikidatathon organized with the Bnu DataLab.

 Like in our earlier Alsatian theater project, MeThAL, our data will be published following FAIR standards.